Z3NTL3/ProxyBeast/README.md

     > ```
     > wails build -windowsconsole
     >```
-    > Console attached to build only wroks on Windows
+    > Console attached to build is only available on Windows

 <br>

 > [!WARNING]
 > Currently we do only support a packaged installer for Windows.<br>
-> Installers for MacOS and debain based linux distributions are on the horizon!
+> Currently installers for MacOS and debain based linux distributions aren't supported.

 <br>
 <hr>